Nisida

 I would probably have stayed in Nisida till the next day had one of my sailors not been delegated by the captain to come and hail me, and warn that as the wind was freshening we would have trouble rejoining the mainland if we did not weigh anchor and set sail without delay.
 I follow this wise advice and walk down.
 We all resume our positions on the ship […].

-© 2003-2008 Michel Austin and Monir Tayeb for the picture and information on this page.
+© Michel Austin and Monir Tayeb for the pictures and information on this page.
 All rights of reproduction reserved.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.